Julia S. Gouw: Early life

-She Married Ken Keng-Hok Gouw, June 1, 1981.
+She married Ken Keng-Hok Gouw on June 1, 1981.

 Career

-KPMG

 Gouw served as Senior Audit Manager at KPMG where she managed a team of accountants that performed the financial and regulatory audits of financial institutions, real estate firms, and construction companies.

-East West Bank

 Gouw first joined East West Bank in 1989 as controller.
 Shortly thereafter, Gouw was appointed executive vice president and chief financial officer.
 She held this position until 2008, after which she became chief risk officer.
-Julia served as vice chairman of the board of directors through 2008 and was then appointed president and chief operating officer in 2009.
-She currently holds this position.
+Gouw was then appointed president and chief operating officer in 2009 until her retirement from East West Bank in March 2016.